The-Sky/SBot-Eggdrop-Shoutcast/README.md

 ## SBot: ReadMe ##

-**SBot** is a shoucast radio bot that was built inside Eggdrop using TCL.
+**SBot** is a shoutcast radio bot that was built inside Eggdrop using TCL.
 It is semi-easily configurable and has a large amount of features.

 Written by: Sky